aforward/writing/blog/oh-the-apis-opencamps-2017.md

 We are going to use [httpoison](https://hex.pm/packages/httpoison), it is a pure Elixir library built on top of [hackney](https://hex.pm/packages/hackney) and provides a very approachable interface.

-Here’s how to make a GET request out to a public API.
+Here's how to make a GET request out to a public API.

 ```elixir
 iex> HTTPoison.get!("https://api.github.com")